Supplier engagement

 The objective of our waste management policy is to minimize our waste through prevention, reuse, recycling and recovery.
 We aim to reduce our waste to landfill as much as possible, with a particular focus on reducing hazardous waste to landfill, through elimination, recycling or incineration.

-Our waste management programs are focused on reducing waste directed to disposal, with an emphasis on recycling and reusing waste, while keeping the hierarchy of waste reduction in mind and avoiding landfill where possible.
-Our primary waste streams consist of packaging waste, residual paint waste, sludges from wastewater treatments, powder fines and general household waste, such as waste from canteens and offices.
+Our programs aim to reduce waste directed to disposal, with an emphasis on recycling and reusing waste, while keeping the hierarchy of waste reduction in mind and avoiding landfill where possible.

 In an effort to reduce the waste of our customers, we’re continuously looking for alternatives, across both our Paints and Coatings businesses.
 For example, we’re trialing bulk packaging to limit the number of cans used, which will subsequently reduce waste.
 At Decorative Paints UK, we worked with A.C.
 Beck & Son to trial the use of bulk 170 liter reusable containers for decorating 456 new-build apartments at The Morello Apartments in Croydon.
 This perfectly illustrates how we can still cater for the needs of our customers, while avoiding the waste that comes from our products.